o355/PyWeather/README.md

 Notices are important things you'll want to know about PyWeather.

 ### PyWeather 0.6.3 beta is now delayed
 Right now, PyWeather 0.6.3 beta is officially delayed.
 This is due to a city I'm doing QA on that has a lot of bad data that I need to start catching.
+On the flipside, viewing historical data with PWSes will be available in 0.6.3 beta.

-The ETA for the release is December 7.
+The ETA for the release is December 7, but this might be delayed as far back as December 14.

 ### PyWeather's GitHub page will be discontinued on December 1, 2017
 No one use it, so I'll be turning off GitHub pages for this repo on December 1, 2017.